lschuell/abs-summ-long-texts/README.md

 where i must be chosen such that ws + i * ss exceeds the document length.

 ### 4) Highlight (Visualization Tool)
-Specify conf/highlight.yml for visualizing the summary generation for a document - i.e. example.txt - which must be placed under data/predictions/example.txt.
+Specify conf/highlight.yml for visualizing the dynamic windowing model's summary generation for a document - i.e. example.txt - which must be placed under data/predictions/example.txt.
 Specify inf_enc_max_len/inf_dec_max_len similar to 3) for windowing models on long documents.
 Once conf/hightlight.yml is specified, open Highlight.ipynb and click through the visualization:

 ```python
 from highlight import highlight_vis, vis_dict